Massachusetts offers a wide range of programs in medical, legal, and community interpreting. Some of the programs include a translation component.

 • Language Connections offers a six-week 60-hour medical interpreter training program in Boston developed by Harvard Pilgrim Health Care Foundation to enable participants to become competent medical interpreters.
 The program is offered in: Arabic, Portuguese, Russian, Spanish, Haitian Creole and Mandarin Chinese.

 2001 Beacon Street, Suite 105

 Boston, MA 02135

-• The Massachusetts Court System, Office of Court Interpreter Services, occasionally provides training to interpreters employed by the court.
-Currently the office employs approximately 175 interpreters of language ranging from Spanish and Portuguese to Haitian Creole, Vietnamese, Chinese, Khmer, Polish, and Russian.
-Narda Campusano-Horton is the program and training manager.
+• The Massachusetts Court System, Office of Language Access, occasionally provides training to interpreters employed by the court.
+Currently the office employs approximately 175 interpreters of languages ranging from Spanish and Portuguese to Haitian Creole, Vietnamese, Chinese, Khmer, Polish, and Russian.
+Susana Torres is the program and training manager: firstname.lastname@example.org.

 2 Center Plaza, 9th Floor